 See what happens.

-4. If You Cannot Buy Insurance, Go To Court In Person.
+4. If You Cannot Buy Insurance, Go To Court In Person, Make Arrangements to Pay the Fine.

 If you need more time, you should go in person, BEFORE THE DATE ON YOUR CITATION next to your signature.
 See the judge and plead not guilty if you have to, but usually the court clerk can give you a continuance of approx 30 days if you show up before your court date.
 The judge can certainly do it in person.
 No problem.
-No insurance, but No Problem.
+No insurance, but no problem getting more time.

 If you cannot get insurance 30 days after your first court appearance, give up.
 Stop driving.
 It’s not really working out for you as a driver.
 Take a break from cars.
 Try again later.
 You cannot drive without auto liability insurance.